codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 * The number of neurons of the hidden layers is always less than that of the outside layers

-#### LSTM Autoencoder -  to capture the temporal dependencies of the data.
+#### LSTM Autoencoder -  to capture the temporal dependencies of the data

 ## pyod (Useful Package)